Quality instruction. Quality instructors.

 Walsh continues to receive commissions to set and create works nationally and internationally including Teatro di San Carlo, Naples, Italy, Medea (2009) and The Sleeping Beauty (2011); Ballet Florida, Bello (2006); Ballet Quad Cities, The Nutcracker (2008); American Ballet Theatre Studio Company, Alchemy (2004); London Studio Centre, Sub-Luminus (2010); Asami Maki Ballet Tokyo, À Bientot (2006); New National Theatre, Tokyo, Orfeo ed Euridice (2007) and Wolfgang for Webb (2010).
 After the premiere of Orfeo ed Euridice, critic Ryoko Sasaki wrote: “It is a sophisticated excellent work with meditation and emotion moderately blended with each other.”
 And critic Akiko Tachiki said: “The choreography in which techniques of classic ballet and contemporary dance fuse was full of deformations and twists, and sparkled with unique originality.”
 Walsh served as the Resident Choreographer for Sarasota Ballet of Florida, creating/staging Wolfgang for Webb (2008), The Trilogy (2009), and Time out of Line (2011), and travels throughout the U.S. and abroad as a guest teacher and coach for both companies and academies.
 He recently returned to Japan in Oct.
 2015 to stage his Afternoon of a Faun.
 Walsh also stages the works of his longtime mentor, Ben Stevenson when not creating or staging his own works.
 The Carl Jung center has shown interest in Walsh’s works and creative process and he has given lectures at Houston’s Jung Center, most recently on his Camille Claudel, titled The Suppression of the Powerful Feminine.
 He has written for various publications on dance, and was a regular columnist for Origin Magazine.
 Walsh made his film debut as a co-director at the Brussels Short Film Festival in Spring 2015 with Malta Kano, TX.
 In 2015 Walsh became a proud father and closed DWDT after 12 seasons.
 In December he will launce his 200 page photo book he created with company photographer, Gabriella Nissen, titled simply “Dominic Walsh Dance Theater”.

-Sandra Rahman – Instructor
+Sandra Rahman – Guest Instructor

 Started her first dance studio at age nineteen.

 She has been teaching dance for over 40 years.
 She was a principal dancer with the Lafayette Festival Ballet, the Baton Rouge Ballet Company, Houston Dance Center and the Louisiana Concert Ballet.
 She has worked with choreographers Agnes De Mille and James Clouser and choreographed for several theaters production groups.
+We are thrilled to have her as our guest instructor.

 Maria Eugenia Bieberach – Instructor